mayumih387/route360/src/content/pages/about/en.md

 - React
 - Python

-- Gatsby.js
+- Gatsby
-- Next.js
+- NextJS
 - Astro
 - WordPress

 ## Recent works

 - https://tshirt-kakaku.com/
-- Gatsby.js + Markdown
+- Gatsby + Markdown

 Un portal site about making your original T-shirts (Japanese only).

 ---

 - https://ccfrancais.net/
-- Gatsby.js + WordPress
+- Gatsby + WordPress

 A blog run by a friend of mine (Japanese only).
 Using WordPress as a headless CMS.
 It'easy to edit because the editor is Gutenberg. \* However, all Gutenberg/theme functions can't work as you can imagine.